-Basic calling and messaging functionality is good on both platforms, but it can be confusing on Android.
-Google appeared to be folding everything into Hangouts, which allows messages, SMS, video chat, group chat, and more via Wi-Fi or your data network, but then it somewhat confusingly released Allo and Duo.
-There’s also Android Messages, which used to be called Google Messenger, and it’s the default texting app.
-To make matters worse, you’ll find many manufacturers like to offer their own alternatives.
-Many Android phones come with their own messaging and dialer apps in addition to Google’s messaging apps, or they eliminate the Google apps.
+Basic calling and messaging functionality are good on both platforms, but it can be confusing on Android.
+First, Google appeared to be folding everything into Hangouts, which allows messages, SMS, video chat, group chat, and more via Wi-Fi or your data network.
+Then it released Allo and Duo, and now it is retiring Hangouts — but wait, it also shut down Allo as well!
+Messages is the default texting app, and that now seems to be Google’s main messaging app, and has received RCS support.
+However, you’ll find many manufacturers like to offer their own alternatives.
+Many Android phones come with their own messaging and dialer apps in addition to Google’s messaging apps, making the whole confusing situation even worse.

+iOS, being controlled directly by Apple, is a lot simpler.
 FaceTime and iMessage come pre-installed on every iPhone and iPad, so it’s remarkably easy to connect with your friends and family.
-While iMessage is very easy to use, it works best when communicating with other iPhone users.
+While iMessage is very easy to use, it works best when communicating with other iPhone users, creating a culture of blue versus green bubbles.
 You’ll find third-party app integration, fun stickers, GIFs, and much more in iMessage.
 We give iOS the win for its consistency and ease of use.

 The only issue is that Android phones often offer alternative email apps made by the manufacturers, which may or may not be good.

 This is a difficult category to call.
 In the past, we’ve argued that Apple does the best job capturing lighting, coloring, and other details, but the latest Android smartphones are casting a lot of doubt on that assertion.
-Google’s Pixel 2 and Pixel 2 XL boast the best cameras we’ve used so far, but the iPhone 8 Plus comes close and we expect the iPhone X camera to be something special.
+Google’s Pixel 5 boasts an excellent camera, but so does the iPhone 12 Pro Max.

-While most of the current crop of Android flagships sport good, or sometimes great, cameras, there’s a fair bit of variance and the camera quality of many mid-rangers doesn’t come close to the quality of iPhone cameras.
-As you’d expect, most budget Android phones have lower quality cameras.
+While most of the current crop of Android flagships sport good, or sometimes great, cameras, there’s a fair bit of variance, and the camera quality of many midrange devices doesn’t come close to the quality of iPhone cameras.
+As you’d expect, most budget Android phones have lower-quality cameras.

 The camera apps on both platforms are very good and very fast.
 For ease of use and best results without tweaking, the iOS camera app takes the cake.
-There’s more variation on Android simply because OEMs tend to add their own camera apps with lots of features, some good, some a bit gimmicky.
-We’re going to give this one to iOS, but with the caveat that the top Android phones, particularly the Pixel 2, offer the best smartphone camera experience around.
+There’s more variation on Android simply because manufacturers tend to add their own camera apps with lots of features, some good, some a bit gimmicky.

 This category is complicated by the fact that the default on iOS is iCloud, but you can also use Google’s Photos on iOS.
 However, since most people go with the default option, we’re giving Android the win here.

-Android’s cloud storage is easier to use and more effective than iCloud, though you can use Google Drive on an iPhone, whereas iCloud is iOS only.
+Android’s cloud storage is easier to use and more effective than iCloud.
+You can also use Google Drive on an iPhone, whereas iCloud is iOS only.

 Much has been made of the supposedly “toxic hell stew” that is Android, but the threat of malware is exaggerated.
 The truth is that most people will never encounter a problem because they don’t go outside the Play Store for apps.
 Specific manufacturers like Samsung have taken extra efforts to beef up security for the enterprise market.
 But the slovenly nature of updates on many Android devices can seriously delay important security patches.

 Speedy updates are now more important than ever because security breaches are becoming more serious.
-Android is behind in the update world, unless you have a stock Android device, and so it’s less secure.
-Because millions of Android phones are still running software that’s years old they can be vulnerable to serious hacks like Heartbleed and Stagefright.
+Android tends to lag in the update world — that is, unless you have a stock Android device like a Pixel or a phone running Android One.
+That lack of update speed tends to mean Android is less secure to emerging threats.
+Because millions of Android phones are still running software that’s years old, they can be vulnerable to serious hacks like Heartbleed and Stagefright.

-Apple is already firmly entrenched in corporate America and has also worked on improved security for general consumers, most notably with Touch ID and the forthcoming FaceID in the iPhone X. The tight oversight that Apple has on apps and the ability to push updates out to more devices, more quickly, gives it a definite edge over Android.
+Apple is firmly entrenched in corporate America and has also worked on improved security for general consumers, most notably with Touch ID and FaceID in the iPhone X and later.
+The tight oversight that Apple has on apps and the ability to push updates out to more devices more quickly gives it an edge over Android.
 The company also encrypts data in iMessage and its other apps.

-Google said it’s challenging to fully protect user privacy and still provide the AI services it offers, but some security experts and Apple argue that Google presents a false choice between privacy and AI.
+Google claims it is committed to fully protect user privacy and still provide the A.I. services it offers, but some security experts and Apple argue that Google presents a false choice between A.I. and privacy.
 Apple even went to war with the FBI to guarantee your right to encryption.
 It’s hard to beat that kind of dedication.